 • Blast effects, blast-structure interactions including internal detonations,

-• Terminal ballistics demonstration.
+• Terminal ballistics demonstrations.

 Intended learning outcomes